wolves/pyre/README.md

 <a id="completions"></a>

-### Shell Completion Files
+## Shell Completion Files

-Shell auto-completion files for Bash, Zsh, and Fish can be found in the `completions/` directory that is provided within any of the Archives on the [releases page](https://github.com/wolves/pyre/releases/latest)
+Shell auto-completion files for Bash, Zsh, and Fish can be found in the `completions/` directory that is provided within any of the Archives on the [releases page](https://github.com/wolves/pyre/releases/latest).
+Once downloaded and extracted you can copy/move the completions file for your shell to the necessary location.